Federal Pell Grant

 Louisiana's Tuition Opportunity Program for Students (TOPS) is a comprehensive state scholarship program that can be applied to your Centenary education.
 Eligibility and award amounts are determined by the state, so the program is subject to legislative revision and funding issues.

 - Opportunity $2859/semester

 Louisiana GO Grant

 The Louisiana GO Grant is a need-based financial aid program designed to make college more affordable for students from moderate and low income families.
 U.S. Citizens and Louisiana residents who are eligible for and receive the Federal Pell Grant may also be eligible for the Louisiana GO Grant (as funding permits).
-Eligible students who have less than 60% need met by scholarships and grants may receive up to $3,000 per academic year as a full-time student or $1,500 per year as a half-time student.
+Funds allocated to Centenary College are extremely limited and first priority will go to students who do not qualify for the TOPS scholarship.
+The maximum award is $3,000 per academic year as a full-time student or $1,500 per year as a half-time student.